learnk8s/learnk8s.io/src/chaosEngineering/content.md

 </style>
 ```

+Now imagine that the three pods belong to a service of `type: NodePort`.

+A NodePort service exposes a port in the range between 30000-32767 in each node in the cluster.

+That means that every node can respond to incoming requests, even if the node itself doesn't host the app.

-Since each node can serve the application, how does the third node know that it doesn't run the application and has to route the traffic to one of the other nodes?
+So how does the third node know that it doesn't run the pod and has to route the traffic to one of the other nodes?

 ```include
 <template>